LK64076007A/LK64076007A.github.io/_posts/2012-08-29-procedure-note-with-textexpander.md

+---
+layout: post
-Title: Procedure note with TextExpander
+title: Procedure note with TextExpander
-Date: 2012-08-29 21:25
+date: 2012-08-29 21:25
-Tags: textexpander, medicine, technology, programming
+tags:
+- TextExpander
+- medicine
+- technology
+- programming
+---

 I do a lot of joint injections so I created a [TextExpander][smilesoftware] macro to quickly write a short procedure note within my visit note.
 I used TE 4.0 with the new options for fill ins.
 I have several optional sections that can expand the note depending on the type of injection I do, but at the same time, for the large majority of injections in which I'm not removing fluid or sending the results for testing[^120822085343], the note is quickly and easily generated without template cruft.